 - account, but not to exceed \$370,000.
-If the fines deposited into the state patrol highway account from automated traffic safety camera infractions do not reach \$370,000, the department of transportation shall remit funds necessary to the Washington state patrol to ensure the completion of the pilot program. - (5) Within existing resources, the Washington state patrol shall make every reasonable effort to increase the enrollment in each of the academy classes to fifty-five cadets, beginning during the 2009-11 fiscal biennium. - 10 (6) The Washington state patrol shall collaborate with the 11 Washington traffic safety commission to develop and implement the 12 target zero trooper pilot program referenced in section 201(3) of this 13 act.

-14 NEW SECTION.
+If the fines deposited into the state patrol highway account from automated traffic safety camera infractions do not reach \$370,000, the department of transportation shall remit funds necessary to the Washington state patrol to ensure the completion of the pilot program. - (5) Within existing resources, the Washington state patrol shall make every reasonable effort to increase the enrollment in each academy class that commences during the 2009-11 fiscal biennium to fifty-five cadets. - 10 (6) The Washington state patrol shall collaborate with the 11 Washington traffic safety commission to develop and implement the 12 target zero trooper pilot program referenced in section 201(3) of this 13 act. - 14 NEW SECTION.
 Sec.
-208. FOR THE WASHINGTON STATE PATROL--15 INVESTIGATIVE SERVICES BUREAU

-16 State Patrol Highway Account -- State Appropriation \$1,557,000
+208. FOR THE WASHINGTON STATE PATROL-- - 15 INVESTIGATIVE SERVICES BUREAU - 16 State Patrol Highway Account--State Appropriation \$1,563,000 - 17 NEW SECTION.
+Sec.
+209. FOR THE WASHINGTON STATE PATROL-- - 18 TECHNICAL SERVICES BUREAU